protocol22/Project1-DRL-Udacity-Navigation/README.md

 ### Solution

-The agent is solved using a deep q network refer to 'dqn_agent.py' for the algorithm, the neural network model used for this purpose is given in the file 'Model.py' and the solution can be found in `Navigation.ipynb` along with trained weights in 'checkpoint.pth'
+The agent is solved using a deep q network refer to `dqn_agent.py` for the algorithm, the neural network model used for this purpose is given in the file `model.py` and the solution can be found in `Navigation.ipynb` along with trained weights in `checkpoint.pth`